linearcollider/ILC_plots_and_graphics/snowmass2021_whitepaper/gen-phys/README.md

 -----
 Cross sections of the most important Standard Model processes in $\ee$ annihilation in the energy range of the ILC.
-Initial state radiation is included, and cross section are plotted for reactions in which the annihilation retains $>90\ not-so-subtle differences.}
+Initial state radiation is included, and cross section are plotted for reactions in which the annihilation retains $>90\%$ of the nominal CM energy.
+The cross sections are shown for predominantly left-handed beam polarization ($-80\% /+30\%$ for $e^-/e^+$) (top) and for  predominantly right-handed beam polarization ($+80\% /-30\%$) (bottom).
+It is instructive to compare the two plots, which have subtle and not-so-subtle differences.}

 [<img src="figures/ILC_m80_p30.png" width="200" />](figures/ILC_m80_p30.pdf)[<img src="figures/ILC_p80_m30.png" width="200" />](figures/ILC_p80_m30.pdf)